Riding Gear: LS2 MX701 Explorer Carbon Frontier (Titanium/Red) Helmet

 The visor & peak side mounts have been revised from the regular LS2 Explorer models with alloy vs snap in plastic side covers that cover the screws for ones with exposed screws for improved crashworthiness & ease of removal & are removed via 2 side screws pretreated with blue loctite for the visor + 1 top screw for the peak & the supplied tool.
 I found changing just the visor to be simple & no where near as finicky aligning the visor & peak in their mounts as some other helmets...the top screw is not removed, holding the peak in place while just the side screws are removed...install video is available on the LS2 website.
 That being said, a tool less system with separate peak & visor mounts is generally more favourable, particularly for those that carry multiple shields on rides.

-Tinted Drop Down Sun Visor
+Tinted Drop Down Sun Shield

-It also features an internal drop down dark sun visor with good coverage activated via a slider located on the bottom left side of the helmet.
+It also features an internal drop down dark sun shield with good coverage activated via a slider located on the bottom left side of the helmet.
 The only nit pik would be for it to extend slightly lower so that the cut off was not at the same level as my instruments...but acknowledge that manufacturers have to leave enough room to clear various nose bridge sizes & shapes while still being able to retract the entire visor within the interior of the helmet.
 Sun Visor replacement is tool less with the visor ends snapping into place when it is in the down position (install video is available on the LS2 website).
 Time will tell how durable the activation system is as some degrade with dust & age & there have been reports of the sun visor hanging up on the internal channel...perhaps a blast of compressed air may correct the issue until pad & liner removal & thorough cleaning can be done, something that is recommended annually or as needed to refresh the helmet & components.

 Quick Release Adjustable Chin Strap Latch System